-Exception: For wood light-frame wall construction, one end of a braced wall panel shall be permitted to extend more than 1 foot (305 mm) over an opening of not more than eight feet (2438 mm) in width in the wall below provided that the opening includes a header in accordance with the following:
+Exception: For wood light-frame wall construction, one end of a braced wall panel shall be permitted to extend more than 1 foot (305 mm) over an opening not more than 8 feet (2438 mm) wide in the wall below provided that the opening includes a header in accordance with the following:

-- 1. The building width, loading condition, and member species limitations of Table R502.5(1) shall apply and - 2.
-Not less than 1-2x12 or 2-2x10 for an opening not more than 4 feet in width or - 3.
-Not less than 2-2x12 or 3-2x10 for an opening not more than 6 feet in width or

-- 4. Not less than 3-2x12 or 4-2x10 for an opening not more than 8 feet in width and - 5.
-The entire length of the braced wall panel shall not occur over an opening in the wall below. - 4.
+- 1. The building width, loading condition and framing member species limitations of Table R502.5(1) shall apply and - 2.
+Not less than one 2×12 or two 2×10 for an opening not more than 4 feet (1219 mm) wide or - 3.
+Not less than two 2×12 or three 2×10 for an opening not more than 6 feet (1829 mm) wide or - 4.
+Not less than three 2×12 or four 2×10 for an opening not more than 8 feet (2438 mm) wide and - The entire length of the braced wall panel does not occur over an opening in the wall below. - 4.
 When an opening in a floor or roof exceeds the lesser of 12 feet (3657 mm) or 50 percent of the least floor or roof dimension. - 5.
 When portions of a floor level are vertically offset.

-- 1. Framing supported directly by continuous foundations at the perimeter of the building. - 2.
-For wood light-frame construction, floors shall be permitted to be vertically offset when the floor framing is lapped or tied together as required by Section R502.6.1. - 6.
+- 1. Framing supported directly by continuous foundations at the perimeter of the building. - For wood light-frame construction, floors shall be permitted to be vertically offset when the floor framing is lapped or tied together as required by Section R502.6.1. - 6.
 When shear walls and braced wall lines do not occur in two perpendicular directions. - 7.
-When stories above grade partially or completely braced by wood wall framing in accordance with Section R602 or steel wall framing in accordance with Section R603 include masonry or concrete construction.
+When stories above-grade partially or completely braced by wood wall framing in accordance with Section R602 or steel wall framing in accordance with Section R603 include masonry or concrete construction.

-Exception: Fireplaces, chimneys, and masonry veneer as permitted by this code.
+Exception: Fireplaces, chimneys and masonry veneer as permitted by this code.